it happened so fast,

 and then it was like every mistake i made

-revealed every single endless desert inside me.
+revealed every single desert inside me.

 hello? can someone find me?

-talking about it doesn't reach me
+talking about it doesn't reach me.

 it's like i'm drifting away